About Bright & Early ND

 How Does Bright & Early ND Work?

-One of the key advantages of Bright & Early ND is the one-on-one interactions with a trained Coach.
+One of the key advantages of Bright & Early ND is the one-on-one interactions with a trained coach.
 The coach shares feedback and provides assistance to providers and teachers to meet the Quality Standards.

-Gives parents an independent, expert resource they can use to identify and compare their early care and education options to find the best fit for their child.
+This information gives parents an independent, expert resource they can use to identify and compare their early care and education options to find the best fit for their child.